gunh0/azure-security-hub/README.md

 **4 Storage Accounts**

-- [ ] 4.1 Ensure that 'Secure transfer required' is set to 'Enabled'
+- [x] 4.1 Ensure that 'Secure transfer required' is set to 'Enabled'
+- [x] 4.2 Ensure that 'Enable Infrastructure Encryption' for Each Storage Account in Azure Storage is Set to 'enabled'

 **5 Database Services**